pspchucky/ha-openwebui-conversation/README.md

   * **Base Url** is the URL for the OpenWebUI service.
   * **API Key** is the API key for your user, which you can find in your OpenWebUI Settings, under Account.
   * **API Timeout** is described below under General Settings.
+  * **Verify SSL** verify SSL certificate for https.
+Disable verification if you are using self signed certificates.
 * Once you have added the integration, make sure you set your preferred model as described below.

 ## Options